Meta-Learning for Domain Generalization in Semantic Parsing: Meta-Learning for Domain Generalization

 \section{Meta-Learning for Domain Generalization}

 We first formally define the problem of domain generalization in the context of zero-shot text-to-SQL parsing.
 Then, we introduce DG-MAML, a training algorithm that helps a parser achieve better domain generalization.
-Finally, we propose a computationally cheap approximation of DG-MAML.
+Finally, we propose a computationally cheap approximation thereof.